Understanding grid balancing & congestion management

 1. Defining grid balancing and congestion management

 1.1.
-Grid balancing: ensuring synchronized supply and demand
+Grid balancing: ensuring matching supply and demand

 What is balancing?